 Where you instruct us to accept or hold or pay over money on your behalf, if the circumstances give us cause that a proper disclosure ought to be made to the Authorities you hereby authorise us to make such disclosure on your behalf.
 In such circumstances we shall not be liable for any consequential losses following from such disclosure.

-Unless otherwise agreed, and subject to the application of the then current hourly rates, these Terms and Conditions of Business shall apply to all future instructions given by you to us.
+Unless otherwise agreed, and subject to the application of the then current hourly rates, these Terms and Conditions of Business shall apply to any and all instructions given by you to us.

-We are regulated and authorised by the Solicitors Regulation Authority (SRA) and comply with the SRA code of conduct 2011.
-You can find the code of conduct at www.sra.org.uk/code.
+We are regulated and authorised by the Solicitors Regulation Authority (SRA) and comply with the SRA Standards & Regulations.
+You can find these at www.sra.org.uk/code.